-The two three-phase systems are not built-in phasings available directly from the signal controller, but they can be implemented using a standard eight-phase NEMA ring structure.
-In the Eagle EPAC 300 controller, the barrier is added by defining concurrent phases (8).
-To implement the two three-phase systems, all phases of one intersection should be concurrently defined to all phases of the other intersection.
+three-phase systems, all phases of one intersection should be concurrently defined to all phases of the other intersection.
 However, this definition cannot guarantee synchronous beginning of the two arterial road phases or two frontage road phases.
 To deal with this problem, a "phase overlap" treatment was used.

-Figure 4 shows ring structures implemented in the controller for the two signal phasing systems.
-For type A phasing, each frontage road phase is divided into two phases: one has a fixed duration (i.e., φ 4), and the other has a variable duration (i.e., φ 3).
+$\langle \text{Figure 4} \rangle$ shows ring structures implemented in the controller for the two signal phasing systems.
+For type A phasing, each frontage road phase is divided into two phases: one has a fixed duration (i.e., $\phi 4$ ), and the other has a variable duration (i.e., $\phi 3$ ).
 The minimum green time for the frontage road phase was assigned as a maximum green time for the fixed duration phase.
 Remaining maximum green time went to the maximum green time of the variable phase.
 This "phase overlap" treatment is necessary to ensure that both frontage road phases will start together and end separately.
 Because the minimum green time was assigned to the fixed phase, this treatment might provide almost similar flexibility with type A phasing system.
 A similar procedure was applied to type B phasing, but the internal overlap phase was replaced with two arterial phases instead of two frontage road phases.